alaahussienthabet/AutomationPracticeProject/README.md

 # AutomationPracticeProject
 - Clone the repo
-- open test scenario class from "swaggerPetstoreTests" package
+- open test scenario class from "automation_practice" package
 - run the class